pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 - Wait for confirmation
 - Receive benefit or service

 Each of these steps could be “platformized” (to coin a phrase): maybe “[submit information](https://forms-formulaires.alpha.canada.ca/en/id/1)” is a platform, maybe “[make a payment](https://www.payments.service.gov.uk)” is a platform, maybe “[sending confirmation emails](https://notification.canada.ca)” is a platform, maybe — oh yeah — {% footnoteref "id" "Just a note here that consolidating digital IDs is pretty complicated.
-For more context, read Michael Karlin’s excellent post which explains some of the nuance and background: https://medium.com/@supergovernance/the-long-road-of-digital-identity-16e8e497c895" %}“signing in” could be a platform{% endfootnoteref %}.
+For more context, read <a href='https://medium.com/@supergovernance/the-long-road-of-digital-identity-16e8e497c895' target='_blank'>Michael Karlin’s excellent post</a> which explains some of the nuance and background." %}“signing in” could be a platform{% endfootnoteref %}.

 But let’s not get ahead of ourselves.
-While platforms have the potential to enable scalable product delivery, they can just as easily become — perhaps one of the most fun words in the English language — a [boondoggle](https://dictionary.cambridge.org/dictionary/english/boondoggle).
+While platforms have _the potential_ to enable scalable product delivery, they can just as easily become — perhaps one of the most fun words in the English language — a [boondoggle](https://dictionary.cambridge.org/dictionary/english/boondoggle).
 The Canadian government is littered with plans for premature ‘platforms’ that suck time and energy from more useful deliverables for years at a time.

 ### Enterprise platforms: Starting backwards

-Large departments like to take ([you already know](https://www.youtube.com/watch?v=-Ifnaxi2LQg)) an “enterprise” approach to problem-solving, which leads to quite a novel situation where internal groups absolutely love proposing platforms at the point when they are least needed and most likely to go wrong.
+Large departments like to take ([you already know](https://www.youtube.com/watch?v=-Ifnaxi2LQg)) an “enterprise” approach to problem-solving, leading to a novel situation where internal groups absolutely love proposing platforms at the point when they are least needed and most likely to go wrong.

 [In a previous post](/articles/2022-01-24-enterprise-the-wrong-bigger-picture/), I described how “enterprise” organizations make ‘consistency’ their ultimate goal.
 To pull a quote: